Colonial Sickness Causes Delusions on Celebrating Independence

 Synonym of Anti-American and Extremist

 On the island being Pro Independence to many is synonymous with being Anti-American and Extremist.
-In my case I love many things about the U.S. and I did serve their military for 8 years so I would not call myself Anti-American although some might want to market me that way.
-The only extreme thing I have done is write similar blog posts to this one which our local government censors and ignores so it does not have much of an impact.
+In my case I love many things about the U.S. and I did serve in their military for 8 years so I would not call myself Anti-American although some might want to market me that way.
+The only extreme thing I have done is written similar blog posts to this one which our local government censors and ignores so it does not have much of an impact.

 I see independence as the ingredient of a new formula of success for the island.
 Obviously that idea is jilted by politicians who take care of their constituents in tangible ways and create a false sense of caring to the Island residents.
-A good example was Obama’s visit on the island he came over to collect money , make a superficial speech, and make those Puerto Rican’s in the U.S. happy that he stopped over to say hi.
+A good example was Obama’s visit on the island he came over to collect money , make a superficial speech, and make those Puerto Ricans in the U.S. happy that he stopped over to say," Hi."
 Not sure how that translates into being committed with the Island.

-How can the masses celebrate Independence when they can’t even understand the importance of Puerto Rico’s independence.
+How can the masses celebrate Independence when they can't even understand the importance of Puerto Rico's independence?

 If you are in the U.S. Happy Independence Day but keep in mind that the U.S. has restricted the Independence of many (Iraq, Afghanistan, and Puerto Rico).
-The only difference is that Puerto Rico does not present any threat towards the U.S and many years later I am trying to figure out how Afghanistan and Iraq present any a direct threat to the U.S. other than economical.
+The only difference is that Puerto Rico does not present any threat towards the U.S and many years later I am trying to figure out how Afghanistan and Iraq present a direct threat to the U.S. other than economical.

-For those of you who doubt what I say just do a current state assessment of what is happening on the Island (You Probaly did not watch the video) and then give me your opinion on how this is actually benefiting us.
+For those of you who doubt what I say just do a current state assessment of what is happening on the Island (You Probably did not watch the video) and then give me your opinion on how this is actually benefiting us.
 Here I include a few articles which might help you continue your research:

 I found that video on Blanca/Segundo blog yesterday